Skip to content

 A man reading the bible in a field.

-What are the requirements for becoming a Lay Cistercian?
+What are the requirements to become a Lay Cistercian?

 Formation Education and Process